 If bowel dilation is excessive, the intramural vessels of the small intestine become compromised and perfusion to the wall of the intestine is reduced .
 If perfusion to a segment of intestine is inadequate to meet the metabolic needs of the tissue, ischemia will occur, which will eventually lead to necrosis and perforation unless the process is interrupted .
 Alternatively, ischemic necrosis of the bowel can be related to twisting of the bowel and/or its mesentery around an adhesive band or to lax intestinal attachments.

-The small bowel is involved in about 80 percent of cases of mechanical intestinal obstruction [9,10].
-The incidence is similar for males and females .
-In one Polish study of adult patients, the average age of patients with acute obstruction was 64 years, women comprised 60 percent of the group, and the small bowel was affected in 76 percent .
+The small bowel is involved in approximately 80 percent of cases of mechanical intestinal obstruction [9,10].
+The incidence is similar for males and females.
+In one study of adult patients, the average age of patients with acute obstruction was 64 years, women comprised 60 percent of the group, and the small bowel was affected in 76 percent .

 The most important risk factors include:

 ●History of or increased risk for neoplasm